kurtrm/predicting_equipment_failure/README.md

 `$ cd predicting_equipment_failure`

-Now now that you have cloned your repo and changed directories into the project, create a virtual environment named "ENV", and install the project requirements into your VE.
+Now that you have cloned your repo and changed directories into the project, create a virtual environment named "ENV", and install the project requirements into your VE.
 (Or your preferred environment manager.)

 `$ python3 -m venv ENV`